 1. Birth control pills are relatively cheap.

 An over-the-counter status may keep the pill from being covered by insurance companies, but the cost of pills even without insurance is still between $5 and $50 per month (and it's a possibility that costs would go down if the pill was offered over-the-counter due to competition).
 This cost may be more than women covered by insurance are paying now, but wider access to the pill eliminates the need for contraceptive-related doctor's visits, which can cost between $150 and $200 for the uninsured.
-Moreover, wider access to the pill may lower the rate of unintended pregnancies, which are wildly expensive for parents and taxpayers alike.

 2. Wider access to birth control could help lower abortion rates.